Center for Animal Law Studies Announces New Global Ambassadors

 Lu Shegay (’20, Kazakhstan) Educational Platform for Animal Law in Kazakhstan

 Lu Shegay will be leading the project “International Institute of Animal Law,” which will serve as an educational platform for students across the country, where they will have an opportunity to engage in legal research, seminars, workshops, and expand their knowledge in animal law.
 The Institute will be providing legal research on animal law, mentoring young researchers, organizing seminars and research workshops with the participation of lawyers, veterinary doctors, researchers in the fields of animal psychology and animal ethics.
 The Institute will also be networking with Kazakhstani and foreign animal law scholars and experts, lobbying on animal-related legal issues, and preparing publications.

 Please join us in congratulating our ambitious and talented CALS Ambassadors.
 Their work will advance the interests of animals and further enrich this burgeoning area of the law.
 We’re proud to support the next generation of animal law attorneys and can’t wait to see all they accomplish.

 The Center for Animal Law Studies (CALS) was founded in 2008 with a mission to educate the next generation of animal law attorneys and advance animal protection through the law.
 With vision and bold risk-taking, CALS has since developed into a world-renowned animal law epicenter, with the most comprehensive animal law curriculum offered anywhere.
 CALS offers the world’s first and only advanced legal degree in Animal Law, now available both in person or online.
-In addition, CALS is the only program that offers an advanced legal degree in animal law and three specialty Animal Law Clinics.
+In addition, CALS is the only program that offers an advanced legal degree in animal law and multiple clinics and experiential learning opportunities.